The Link Between Sleep Apnea And Stroke

 A medical examination is an important step in diagnosing a stroke.
 The healthcare provider will conduct a physical examination, assess the patient’s medical history, and evaluate symptoms and risk factors.
 They may also use various diagnostic tools to confirm the diagnosis.

-See also How To Manage Sleep Apnea Effectively
+See also How Is Sleep Apnea Diagnosed?
+A Complete Guide

 Imaging Tests